Is PrEP Right For Me?

 What is PrEP?

 PrEP stands for Pre-Exposure Prophylaxis.
 It is a once-daily pill regimen that can help you stay HIV-negative.
-The only pill that is FDA-approved for PrEP is a prescription medication sold under the brand name Truvada®.
+The only drug that is FDA-approved for PrEP is a prescription medication sold under the brand name Truvada®.

 How does PrEP work?